Jonah Field: History

 The presence of natural gas in and around Sublette County was known for years, but it was not deemed practical to extract.
-El Paso Natural Gas Company in the 1970s, in cooperation with Federal Government of the United States and the Atomic Energy Commission, proposed a project called Wagon Wheel Nuclear Stimulation Project, which was an attempt to detonate 5 small nuclear explosions to fracture the sands and enable natural-gas production.
+El Paso Natural Gas Company in the 1970s, in cooperation with Federal Government of the United States and the Atomic Energy Commission, proposed a project called Wagon Wheel Project, which was an attempt to detonate 5 small nuclear explosions to fracture the sands and enable natural-gas production.
 The project was abandoned and the Jonah Field and surrounding areas, including the Pinedale Anticline, were left undeveloped for years.

 Jonah Field was discovered by geologist Ed Warner working with McMurry Oil, Ft.
 Collins Consodiated Royalties and Nerd Enterprises.
 The field proved viable after the drilling of the McMurry Oil Company Jonah-Federal #1-5 in January, 1993 where McMurry placed their operations office.